Jorginho Soares: Telstar

 On 14 July 2022, Soares signed a one-year contract with an option for two additional years with Eerste Divisie club Telstar after a successful trial.
 He made his professional debut on 8 August 2022, replacing Mihkel Ainsalu in the 81st minute of a 1–1 draw against Jong Ajax.

 On 29 March 2023, Telstar announced the extension of Soares' contract, keeping him at the club until 2025.

 On 1 February 2024, Soares moved on loan to Terrassa, playing in the Spanish fourth-tier Segunda Federación.
 He returned to Telstar at the end of the season after making 12 appearances for Terrassa.

 Emmen

 On 19 July 2024, Soares signed a contract with Emmen for two seasons, with an option for a third.

-Personal life
+The contract was mutually terminated on 2 December 2025.

+Montana

+On 14 January 2026, Soares joined Montana in Bulgaria.

+International career

 Born in the Netherlands, Soares holds Cape Verdean citizenship.
+He was called up to the Cape Verde national teams for a set of friendlies in March 2026.